the-eva-a/the-eva-a/README.md

 On a more serious note, I’m fortunate to have both a Master’s degree in Mathematics and an undergraduate education in the liberal arts 🎓, where I was encouraged to learn how to communicate and write—skills I’ve found just as valuable as crunching numbers.
 Whether I’m modeling everyday phenomena like tsunamis 🌊 or diving deep into quirky data sets, I believe in the power of telling compelling stories through data.

 I’m also a bit of a math history nerd.
-The story of the shepherd who figured out 1-to-1 correspondence warms my heart ❤️, and I will happily debate that it should be called the Andrew Wiles Theorem rather than Fermat’s Last Theorem.
+The story of the shepherd who figured out 1-to-1 correspondence warms my heart ❤️, and I will happily maintain that it should be called the Andrew Wiles Theorem rather than Fermat’s Last Theorem.
 What I love most about math is that it’s often ahead of its time—sometimes centuries ahead of the sciences—leaving plenty of room for exploration and innovation.

 ## 🎯 What I'm Working On
 - 🔧 I’m currently sharpening my skills in an edX Data Analytics Bootcamp, diving deeper into data analysis, visualization, and all things Python.